Joselyne123/blog/README.md

 A writer can delete comments that are insulting to their blog

-A writer can update the blog they posted
+A writer can update the blog they posted.

 # BDD
 Behaviour	         |    Input	                     |           Output